PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 The focused gate passes `320 passed, 1 xfailed in 21.01s`, the 101-file branch-
 changed suite passes `1650 passed, 1 xfailed in 35.95s`, and targeted static validation passes.

+The post-SINet mixed-attention layout call now retains its unchanged dictionary as `_post_sinet_mixed_attention_layout_stats`.
+It remains unconsumed and observation-only; gate full/reduced policy, absolute-final selection, shared state scopes, and underlying cleanup are unchanged.
+The focused gate passes `321 passed in 18.00s`, the 101-file branch-changed suite passes `1651 passed in 31.09s`, and targeted static validation passes.